yostane/cours-java/tutorials/migrate-quarkus2-quarkus3.md

 }
 ```

 Our implementation of `compareTo(other: CompositeKey)` compares only `reference` field instead of using both fields of the composite key.
-This works fine for us (at least for now) because we use UUIDs for `reference`s, and it's very rare to get the same UUID twice.
+This works fine for us (at least for now) because we use UUIDs for `reference`s, and it's very rare to get a [duplicate UUID](https://stackoverflow.com/questions/2513573/how-good-is-javas-uuid-randomuuid).
 Maybe in the future we'll implment a more correct `compareTo` like this one : `override fun compareTo(other: CompositeKey) = (reference + otherCompositeKey).compareTo(reference + OtherCompositeKey)`.
 What do you think ?

 ### Implicit foreing column names not working anymore